3raxton/spicetify-custom-apps-and-extensions/README.md

 | **Linux**   |~/.config/spicetify/CustomApps <br> **OR**<br>$XDG_CONFIG_HOME/.config/spicetify/CustomApps/|

-## Contributing / Adding your own custom apps to this repo
+## Want to contribute your custom app(s) to this repo?
-Want to add your own custom app to this repo?
-Follow the instructions below <a href="https://github.com/3raxton/spicetify-custom-apps/blob/main/CONTRIBUTING.md"  target="_blank">or read the CONTRIBUTING.md file</a>
+Follow the instructions below or read the <a href="https://github.com/3raxton/spicetify-custom-apps/blob/main/CONTRIBUTING.md"  target="_blank">CONTRIBUTING.md file</a>!

 1. Fork this repository
-2. Create another folder with your custom app name **in all lower case with no symbols or spaces and shouldn't contain the word spicetify**.
+2. Create another folder with your custom app name **in all lower case with no symbols (dashes and underscores are okay) or spaces.**
+     - **Ensure the files and folders don't contain the word spicetify**
 3. Copy the necessary files into the folder
 4. Create a README.md in it with the following structure
 ```